kw - Inglorious kernel developer workflow tool#

 DESCRIPTION#

 kw mission is: reduce the overhead related with infrastructure project setup in projects that have a similar workflow to the Linux Kernel.
-It can (and should) be customized by editing the kworkflow.config file, as discussed in section ABOUT kworflow.config.
+It can (and should) be customized by editing its various configuration files (preferably through the kw config command).

 COMMANDS#